Why people come to the US from President Trump's 'shithole' countries

 El Salvador was granted TPS in 2001 following a massive 7.7-magnitude earthquake, the worst to hit the country in a decade, killing hundreds of people and damaging more than 220,000 houses.

-After nearly 17 years, the "original conditions caused by the 2001 earthquakes no longer exist," the US Department of Homeland Services said this week as it announced TPS would be removed by September 2019.
+After nearly 17 years, the "original conditions caused by the 2001 earthquakes no longer exist," the US Department of Homeland Services said this week, announcing that TPS would be removed by September 2019.

 It added that the US government has repatriated more than 39,000 Salvadorans in the last two years, "demonstrating that the temporary inability of El Salvador to adequately return their nationals after the earthquake has been addressed."